-The white grape comes from the Mediterranean area; possibly from Greece or Italy.
-Around 200 Synonyms testify to the high age and worldwide distribution of the vine.
-The most important alphabetically grouped by country are Muscat de Berkain, Muscat de Fandouk, Muscat El Adda ( Algeria ); Moscatel Bianco, Moscatel Blanco, Moscatel de Alejandría, ( Argentina ); Gordo, Lexia, Muscat Gordo Blanco, Muscat of Alexandria ( Australia ); Moscatel de Alejandría ( Chile ); Cibeben Muskateller, Muscat-Damascene, White Spaniard, White Zibeben Muscateller, Zibeben Muskateller ( Germany ); Acherfield's Early Nutmeg, Muscat Bowood ( England ); Augibi Blanc, Jubi Blanc, Muscat à Gros Grains, Muscat d'Alexandrie Blanc, Muscat de Jerusalem, Muscat de Rome, Muscat d'Espagne, Muscat Grec, Muscat Romain ( France ), Angliko, Apostoliatiko, Moschato Alexandria, Moschato Limnou ( Greece ); Gerosolimitana Bianca, Gordo Zibibo, Gorosolimitana Bianca, Isidore, Moscatel d'Alessandria, Moscatel de Jesus, Moscatel Romano, Moscatellone, Moscato di Pantelleria, Moscato Francese, Moscato Gordo, Paradisia, Seralamanna, Uva di Pantelleria, Zibibbo, Zibibbo de Pantellaria, Zibibo ( Italy ); Cibib, Cibib Muscatan Bijeli ( Croatia ); Moscatel de Setúbal, Moscatel Graúdo ( Portugal ), Tamîioasa de Alexandria ( Romania ); Aleksandrian Muscat ( Russia ); Gordo, Moscatel Blanco, Moscatel de Alejandría, Moscatel de Málaga, Moscatel de Chipiona, Moscato de Grano Gordo, Moscatel de Malaga, Moscatel Flamenco, Moscatel Gordo, Moscatel Gordo Blanco, Moscatel Gordo Morado, Salamanca, Zibibbo Blanco ( Spain ); Hanepoot, Roode Hanepoot, White Muscat of Alexandria, White Hanepoot South Africa ); Meski, Albillo di Toro, Argelino, Muscat de Raf-Raf ( Tunisia ), Iskendiriye Misketi ( Turkey ); Alexandriai Muskotály, Daroczy Musko ( Hungary ); Malaga ( Cyprus ).
+The white variety comes from the Mediterranean; possibly from Greece or Italy.
+Around 200 Synonyms testify to the old age and the worldwide distribution of the vine.
+The main alphabetically grouped by country are Muscat de Berkain, Muscat de Fandouk, Muscat El Adda ( Algeria ); Moscatel Bianco, Moscatel Blanco, Moscatel de Alejandría, ( Argentina ); Gordo, Lexia, Muscat Gordo Blanco, Muscat of Alexandria ( Australia ); Moscatel de Alejandria ( Chile ); Cibeben Muskateller, Muscat-Damascener, White Spaniard, White Zibeben-Muscateller, Zibeben Muskateller ( Germany ); Acherfield's Early Muscat, Muscat Bowood ( England ); Augibi Blanc, Jubi Blanc, Muscat à Gros Grains, Muscat d'Alexandrie Blanc, Muscat de Jerusalem, Muscat de Rome, Muscat d'Espagne, Muscat Grec, Muscat Romain ( France ), Angliko, Apostoliatiko, Moschato Alexandrias, Moschato Limnou ( Greece ); Gerosolimitana Bianca, Gordo Zibibo, Gorosolimitana Bianca, Isidori, Moscatel d'Alessandria, Moscatel de Jesus, Moscatel Romano, Moscatellone, Moscato di Pantelleria, Moscato Francese, Moscato Gordo, Paradisia, Seralamanna, Uva di Pantelleria, Zibibibaria, Zibibibellib ( Italy ); Cibib, Cibib Muskatan Bijeli ( Croatia ); Moscatel de Setúbal, Moscatel Graúdo ( Portugal ), Tamîioasa de Alexandria ( Romania ); Aleksandrijski Muskat ( Russia ); Gordo, Moscatel Blanco, Moscatel de Alejandría, Moscatel de Málaga, Moscatel de Chipiona, Moscatel de Grano Gordo, Moscatel de Malaga, Moscatel Flamenco, Moscatel Gordo, Moscatel Gordo Blanco, Moscatel Gordo Morado, Salamanca, Zibibbo Blanco ( Spain ); Hanepoot, Roode Hanepoot, White Muscat of Alexandria, White Hanepoot ( South Africa ); Meski, Albillo di Toro, Argelino, Muscat de Raf-Raf ( Tunisia ), Iskendiriye Misketi ( Turkey ); Alexandriai Muskotály, Daroczy Musko ( Hungary ); Malaga ( Cyprus ).

-Despite morphological She may not resemble the variety Moscato di Terracina or the variety Muscat d'Hamburg (confused with the confusing synonym Black Muscat of Alexandria).
-According to last 2018 took place DNA analysis is the variety from a presumably natural cross between Axina de Tres bias aka Heftakilo (red) x Muscat Blanc (white) emerged. color mutations are Muscat d'Alexandrie Red (Red Hanepoot in South Africa and Flame Muscat in California) and Black Muscat of Alexandria (known since the 19th century in England).
-In any case, the variety Muscat d'Alexandrie has its genetic traces worldwide as the parent of numerous natural intersections as well as partner of new varieties passed:
+Despite morphological It must not be similar to the variety Moscato di Terracina or the variety Muscat d'Hamburg (with the confusing synonym Black Muscat of Alexandria).
+According to 2018 last DNA analysis is the variety from a presumably natural cross between Axina de Tres Bias aka Heftakilo (red) x Muscat Blanc (white) came into being. color mutations are Muscat d'Alexandrie Red (Red Hanepoot in South Africa or Flame Muscat in California) and Black Muscat of Alexandria (known in England since the 19th century).
+In any case, the Muscat d'Alexandrie variety has its genetic traces worldwide as a parent to numerous natural ones intersections as well as a partner of new varieties passed:

-In any case, it is a very old variety, which is widely used mainly in many countries of the Mediterranean, but also overseas.
+In any case, it is a very old variety that is widespread in large numbers mainly in many countries in the Mediterranean region, but also overseas.
 The hypothesis that the name refers to the city of Alexandria and thus to an origin in Egypt indicates, but is unlikely.
-The statement mentioned in some sources, that from the sort of the favorite wine The Cleopatra was pressed, is no more than a gag.
-According to another hypothesis, they should be long before the turn of the Phoenicians brought to southern Italy.
+The claim mentioned in some sources that from the variety of favorite wine Cleopatra was pressed is nothing more than a gimmick.
+According to another hypothesis, they are said to be long before the turn of the times Phoenicians have brought to southern Italy.
 The Romans then spread it in the Mediterranean countries.
-It will also (like Muscat Blanc) with the Pliny the Elder (23-79) mentioned antique variety Vitis apiana connected.
+It is also (like Muscat Blanc) with that of Pliny the Elder (23-79) mentioned ancient variety Vitis apiana connected.

-Under the name Zibibbo, the vine was in Sicily Known in the 16th century and was designed by Venice botanist Pietro Andrea Mattioli (1501-1577) mentions (by the way, he was one of the first to describe tomato imported from America in 1544).
-The name Zibibbo derives from the Arabic "Zabib" (Zibebe = raisin).
-Under this name, she is still in the wines of the DOC area on the Sicilian island Pantelleria used.
-The hypothesis of a descent from South Africa because of a supposedly there Cape Zibbib is obsolete (there is no such, there is a Cape Zbib in Tunisia).
-The main name Muscat d'Alexandrie then first appeared in 1713 in Paris and has prevailed.
+The vine was in under the name Zibibbo Sicily known in the 16th century and was dated from Venice botanist Pietro Andrea Mattioli (1501-1577) (who was one of the first to describe the tomato imported from America in 1544).
+The name Zibibbo is derived from the Arabic "Zabib" (Zibebe = raisin).
+Under this name it is still used today in the wines of the DOC area on the Sicilian island Pantelleria used.
+The hypothesis of a descent from South Africa because of a Cape Zibbib allegedly located there is obsolete (there is no such one, there is a Cape Zbib in Tunisia).
+The main name Muscat d'Alexandrie first appeared in Paris in 1713 and has prevailed.

-The late-ripening, high-yielding vine with brownish-reddish, sugar-rich berries is prone to true mildew.
-Botrytis and insect infestation, She loves the heat and is therefore hot climates very suitable.
-The variety yields alcoholic white wines with subtle rose and nutmeg (restrained as in Muscat Blanc).
+The late-ripening, productive vine with brownish-reddish, sugar-rich berries is susceptible to the real mildew.
+Botrytis and insect infestation, It loves warmth and is therefore for hot ones climates very suitable.
+The variety produces high-alcohol white wines with subtle rose and nutmeg (more restrained than with Muscat Blanc).
 The variety is mainly used for the production of sweet wines used.
 But it is also called table grape and for the production of raisins used.
-In northern countries like Belgium, the Netherlands or England It is used for hothouse breeding, which makes it ideal.
-In South America, she also serves for the distillation from fires like Pisco and singani, as well as the production of RTK (Rectified concentrated grape must).
+In northern countries like Belgium, the Netherlands or England it is used for greenhouse cultivation, for which it is excellently suited.
+In South America it also serves for the distillation of fires like Pisco and singani, as well as the production of RTK (Rectified concentrated grape must).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

-Picture right: Ursula Bruehl, Doris Schneider, Julius Kühn Institute (JKI)
+Right: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)